arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 x2 <- c('a', 'b', 'c')
 ```

-We can construct data frames as a collection of vectors.
+We can construct data frames as a collection of vectors using the `data.frame()` function.
 Note that if we try to put unlike data types in a single vector, they get coerced to the most flexible data type.

 ```r